ecilasun/tinysys/software/SDK/hardware.md

 For easer of development, the choice was made to implement the open RISC V standard, as there are mature enough compilers and tools today that allow for portin complex applications including Linux to this architecture.

-There are two CPUs on board (inside the FPGA) of tinysys.
+There are three CPUs on board (inside the FPGA) of tinysys.
 Technically, they're termed 'hardware threads' and the term HART is used for short.

 Each HART contains its own dedicated data (D$) and code (I$) cache, which are 32 and 16 Kbytes in size respectively.